NeutralTheGreat/Dungeon-Blitz-presevation-Files/README.md

 > ⚠️ Chromium disables Flash by default.
 You must manually enable it in settings.

 ---
 ## 📜 Legal Notice

 This project is for **archival** and **educational purposes only**.
 All assets remain the property of their original creators.
 No monetization, redistribution, or alteration of copyrighted material.

-If you are a rights holder and wish this project removed, please open an issue.

 ---